 Workplace injury may refer to immediate physical injury such as broken limbs, or long term health conditions such as asbestosis.
 Thousands of people are hurt in Florida workplace accidents each year.
 Ordinarily, these would be covered by workers’ compensation insurance.
-Sometimes though, the worker may experience injury whose cost cannot be catered for by workers’ compensation insurance alone.
+Sometimes though, the worker may experience injury whose cost cannot be cared for by workers’ compensation insurance alone.
 In this case, a personal injury claim against the recklessness or negligence of another party could seek benefits that will bridge the gap.

 Each year, thousands of people in the United States are bitten by dogs and other animals.
 Owners or other responsible parties can be sued for injuries caused by animals under their care.
 If you have been bitten by a dog, seeking immediate medical attention is crucial.
-The bite may cause serious bacterial infection or a lethal disease that could lead to death if left untreated.
+The dog bite may cause serious bacterial infection or a disease that could lead to death if left untreated.
 Illnesses such as rabies are incredibly rare among domestic animals nowadays but there is no harm in seeing a doctor just to make sure.

 Florida follows the strict liability principle when it comes to dog bites.
 This means the dog owner is liable if the animal attacks someone.
 This is regardless of whether the owner tried to protect the victim or was unaware that their dog could be dangerous.